You are here

 - provides the winning teen/teen team with recognition in libraries throughout the country.

 - is hands-on, creative fun!

 - Teens can work individually or in teams.
 Though anyone can participate by appearing in the videos, the video creators--those that develop the concept, script, sound effects, filming, and so forth--must be between 13 and 18.

-- Videos should include the teen/teen team interpretation of the 2019 CSLP theme of space (slogan: A Universe of Stories) in some way, and promote reading and using libraries to other teens.
+- Videos should include the teen/teen team interpretation of the 2020 CSLP theme of Imagine Your Story in some way, and promote reading and using libraries to other teens.

 - Videos must be usable at any public library nationwide; thus the promotion of a specific library is not acceptable, but it is OK for the signage of a public library to appear in the video.